How to learn Software Application Testing

 - Monkey Testing

 - Context-Driven Testing

 Software Application Testing Tools

-An Application testing tool is any program that helps QAs manage and regulate the test process.
-Deciding which application testing software or framework is to be used varies according to the nature of the application to be tested.
-Now, let’s explore some of the most popular test automation frameworks used for application testing.
+An application testing tool is any program that helps QAs manage and regulate the test process.
+Deciding which application testing software or framework to use varies according to the app’s nature.

 - Selenium is the most popular tool suite for automating web application testing.
-It enables QAs to verify the cross browser compatibility of a web-application using Selenium WebDriver.
-Rational Functional Tester (RFT) can be used as an alternative to Selenium.
+It enables QAs to verify the cross-browser compatibility of a web application using Selenium WebDriver.

 - For testing native, web, and hybrid mobile applications, Appium is the most preferred app automation framework in the testing community.
-QAs can test their mobile applications for both Android and iOS platforms using Appium.
+QAs can test their mobile applications for Android and iOS platforms using Appium.
 It can also automate test cases for desktop applications (Windows and Mac).
-As of now, Appium provides beta support for automation of OS X desktop applications.

 Every application is unique in terms of features or specifications as they are developed to solve specific real-world problems.
 Application testing ensures that the developed application is robust and meets end-user requirements.